TritonDataCenter/rfd/rfd/0067/README.md

 moray instances.
 This RFD suggests the following process to convert those CNs over to being "secondary headnodes":

-    sdcadm post-setup headnode headnode # convert current HN to 'headnode0' sdcadm post-setup headnode $CN1     # convert CN1 to 'headnode1'
-    sdcadm post-setup headnode $CN2     # convert CN2 to 'headnode2'
+    sdcadm post-setup headnode headnode # prepare current HN for multi-HNs, it is marked as primary sdcadm post-setup headnode $CN1     # convert CN1 to being a headnode sdcadm post-setup headnode $CN2     # convert CN2 to being a headnode

-The first step will convert the current 'headnode' to (a) hostname "headnode0" and (b) mark it as the "primary" headnode.
+The first step will prepare the headnode for multiple-headnodes (which does mean some minimum versions of some components that needed work to support multiple headnodes.
+This headnode is marked as the "primary".

 The latter two steps will convert the given compute nodes (CNs) over to being secondary headnodes.
-This process will involve: rebooting the CN and renaming its hostname to 'headnode<number>'.
+This process will involve a reboot (at least, to use the fs-joyent script that is involved in creating the zones/usbkey dataset).
 The reboot could mean temporary service disruptions on the order of what a manatee or binder instance upgrade can entail.

-Note that this same command can be used to setup a new unsetup compute node as a secondary headnode:
+Eventually this same command may support setting up a new unsetup server as a secondary headnode:

     sdcadm post-setup headnode $UNSETUP_CN

-TODO: Discuss with joshw whether makes sense to have 'headnode_primary' in sysinfo somehow (also in usbkey/config) and in CNAPI server record.
+TODO: Discuss with joshw whether makes sense to have 'headnode_is_primary' in sysinfo somehow (also in usbkey/config) and in CNAPI server record.